bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

    * Access level: View app information.
    * Release management: Manage production releases, manage testing track releases.
    * Store presence: Edit store listing, pricing & distribution.
-5. As an optional step, you can add translations to your Store Listing.
+5. As an optional Step, you can add translations to your Store Listing.
 To allow the **Google Play Deploy** Step to assign your `whatsnew` files to the uploaded APK version, visit the [Translate & localize your app](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en) guide and add translations to your Store Listing section.

 Now let's head back to Bitrise and finish off the deploy configuration!

 1. Log in to [bitrise.io](https://www.bitrise.io).
-2. Select your project and go to your `Workflow Editor`.
+2. Select your project and go to Workflow Editor.
-3. Open the `Code Signing` tab of your `Workflow Editor`.
+3. Click the `Code Signing` tab.
-4. Upload the service account JSON key into the `GENERIC FILE STORAGE`.
+4. Upload the service account JSON key into the **GENERIC FILE STORAGE**.
-5. Copy the env key which stores your uploaded file's url.
+5. Copy the env key which stores your uploaded file's URL.

    For example:

    `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
-6. Go back to your `Workflow Editor` and add the `Google Play Deploy` step to the end of your Workflow.
+6. Go back to your Workflow Editor and add the **Google Play Deploy** Step to the end of your Workflow.
 7. Fill out the required input fields which are:
-   * `Service Account JSON key file path`: This field can accept a remote url so you have to provide the environment which contains your uploaded service account JSON key.
-For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
+   * **Service Account JSON key file path**: This field can accept a remote url so you have to provide the environment which contains your uploaded service account JSON key.
+For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`.
-   * `Package name`: the package name of your Android app
+   * **Package name**: the package name of your Android app.
-   * `Track`: the track where you want to deploy your APK (for example, alpha/beta/rollout/production or any custom track you set)
+   * **Track**: the track where you want to deploy your APK (for example, alpha/beta/rollout/production or any custom track you set).

 The final configuration looks like this: